Amazon Honor System

 The Patent Organ

-The organ described in LaurensHammonds patent application was never marketed and existed in prototype form only.
-The tone generator illustrated in the patent had 84 frequencies:
+The organ described in Lauren Hammond's patent application was never marketed and existed in prototype form only.
+The tone generator illustrated in the patent produced 89 frequencies starting at C0:

 Early Model 91 Frequency Generator